styiannis/abstract-linked-lists/README.md

 # Abstract Linked Lists

-A TypeScript implementation of linked list data structures that supports both object-oriented and functional programming paradigms.
+A TypeScript library that provides implementations of singly and doubly linked lists, designed to support both object-oriented and functional programming paradigms.

 ## Key Features

 - 🔧 **Dual Programming Support**: Facilitates both object-oriented and functional programming approaches, allowing developers to choose the style that best fits their project requirements.

-- 🔒 **Type Safety**: Utilizes TypeScript generics and strict typing to ensure type correctness and reduce runtime errors.
+- 🔒 **Type Safety**: Utilizes Typescript generics and strict typing to ensure type correctness and reduce runtime errors.

 - ⚡ **Performance Optimization**: Implements efficient memory usage and optimized operations to enhance performance.